Reliability is key.

 The most important thing to consider when sending a computer to school with your student is reliability and repairability.
 A computer in excellent working condition and with active warranty coverage is one of the best tools a Govie can have.

 Are computers required?

-No, but nearly all students bring them.
+No, but students find them helpful.
 While there are computers available in labs for student use, they are only available when students are able to be downstairs.
 Much of GSSM's coursework is assigned and submitted online.

 What kind of computer will work best for me?

 Laptops allow students to work outside of their rooms and are very popular.
 Most computers sold in the past two or three years will do everything that GSSM coursework requires.
 Windows and Apple products work equally well.
 Students interested in computer science often bring Linux-based computers.